 Two weeks after the largest shareholder, long-time investor and fellow board member Ian Trahar called for a change in leadership at the prawn company, he has wrested back control of the business and will replace McMahon as non-executive chairman.

-McMahon, an experienced executive who was previously managing director of Inghams (ASX: ING), was only appointed CEO of Seafarms in November 2021 alongside a new CFO, Ian Brennan.
+McMahon, an experienced executive who was previously managing director of Inghams (ASX: ING), was only appointed CEO of Seafarms in November 2021 alongside a new CFO, Ian Brannan.

-Upon taking control of one of the largest aquaculture operators in Australia, McMahon suspended work on Seafarms’ flagship $1.87 billion ‘Project Sea Dragon’ development - a plan to develop 10,000 hectares of ponds near Kununurra, WA to grow 180,000 metric tonnes of black tiger shrimp.
+Upon taking control of one of the largest aquaculture operators in Australia, McMahon suspended work on Seafarms’ flagship $1.87 billion ‘Project Sea Dragon’ development - a plan to develop 10,000 hectares of ponds in Legune Station, NT to produce 180,000 metric tonnes of black tiger shrimp.

 McMahon instigated a review of the entire project as he didn’t think the finalised debt and equity funding arrangements were feasible.